TMSolution/Gravatar/docs/GravatarProfileRequests.md

         )
     );
 ```
-Optionally you can request for QR image with specified size
+Request for QR image with specified size
 ```php
     $profileData = (string) new Response(
         new QrRequest(